We examine the environmental implications of the ever-expanding digital world.

 As the usage of digital devices and digital services increases, so does the demand for energy.
 Specifically, these technologies rely upon traditional energy and natural resources, which can exacerbate the effects of climate change and cause negative health outcomes.
-Additionally, data centers, upon which these technologies rely, can consume large amounts of water and produce enormous amounts of electronic waste (e-waste), further damaging our environment.
-However, we believe that shifting energy usage to renewable sources should help limit this potential damage.
+Additionally, data centres, upon which these technologies rely, can consume large amounts of water and produce enormous amounts of electronic waste (e-waste), further damaging our environment.
+However, shifting energy usage to renewable sources should help limit this potential damage.
 Similarly, we believe there are solutions that could limit water usage and ease disposal of e-waste.

 Switching to renewable energy sources can also mitigate the negative environmental effects of the growing digital world.

 The costs of energy generation from fossil fuels and nuclear depend largely on two factors: the price of the fuel that is burned and the power plant’s operating costs.
-Conversely, renewable energy power plant operational costs are low, and most importantly, energy consumers do not pay for their fuel, making it a more affordable option.
+Conversely, renewable energy power plant operational costs are low, and, most importantly, energy consumers do not pay for their fuel, making it a more affordable option.

 There have also been dramatic improvements in cost competitiveness for solar and wind energy generators, owing in part to the enhanced ability of photovoltaic technology, which converts sunlight into electrical energy, and wind technology to extract power from renewable resources.
 Most importantly, renewable energy technologies follow learning curves – with each doubling of the cumulative installed capacity, the price should decline by the same fraction.
 Lower prices lead to higher demand, and higher demand forces developers to scale up their project sizes, further lowering operational and maintenance expenses.

-Big technology companies are facing huge pressure from investors to decarbonize their operations, and this is reflected in the steep increase in clean energy volumes purchases.
+Big technology companies are facing huge pressure from investors to decarbonise their operations, and this is reflected in the steep increase in clean energy volumes purchases.
 Over two-thirds of global renewable purchasing comes from the US, and large technology companies have collectively signed over half of all power purchase agreements.